Data Privacy Statement

 In assessing your demands and needs we will need to obtain some information about your personal circumstances.
 Depending on your responses we will either make recommendations or introduce you to one of our regulated and whole of market brokers who will make recommendations that are suitable for you.

-We do not charge the client any fees.
-Once you have entered into the agreement with the lender, we may receive an introductory commission from the lender/broker we have introduced you to.
+Once you have entered into the agreement with the lender, we may receive a commission from the lender/broker we have introduced you to.
 Please note: For some products, some of our panel brokers/lenders may charge an administrative fee, however this will be clearly documented on your written quotation.

 To give you the best service possible, we will need to ask you for certain personal information.
 We will use this information for security, identification and verification purposes.